Trading is difficult.

 It generally takes blowing up an account or two for this lesson to sink in for most traders, but the quicker you can make position sizing and risk management as natural as brushing your teeth in the morning, the quicker you can focus on the fun stuff like strategy development and research.

-Start by never risking more than 1-2% of your account per trade, then follow the other risk management techniques outlined in this post.
+Start by never risking more than 1-2% of your account per trade, then follow the other techniques outlined in this post, how to position size when swing trading.

 When you’re first starting out, I think it’s actually a good idea to experiment and test all kinds of different indicators, time frames, and strategies.